 The doctor doesn’t remove the external fixator once lengthening is complete, and it must remain in place till the bone fully heals, putting it at a disadvantage compared to LON and LATN.

-External fixation devices come with their pros and cons.
+External fixation devices come with pros and cons that should be carefully considered.
 Pin site infections are the most significant risks associated with these devices – infections caused at the site where the wire enters the skin.
 However, the doctor can treat these through timely intervention.

 External devices haven’t become less common due to the risk of infections.
-Instead, it’s because internal fixators tend to be much more convenient and bulky in comparison to internal fixators.
+Instead, it’s because internal fixators tend to be much more convenient and less bulky.
 External fixators can be cumbersome, and their weight can cause exhaustion and even get in the way of day-to-day activities like carrying things, bathing, sleeping, getting dressed, driving, intimacy, and working.

 Though internal fixators eliminate these inconveniences, external devices aren’t going anywhere in the world of deformity and trauma management since they’re tried-and-true methods that are much more affordable than methods like STRYDE and PRECICE.
 The choice to make the trade-off between affordability and convenience depends on the patients themselves.

 SickKids. (n.d.).
 Limb lengthening and reconstruction: Monolateral rail.
 AboutKidsHealth. https://www.aboutkidshealth.ca/article?contentid=2544&language=english

 Agrawal, H. K., Singh, B., Garg, M., Khatkar, V., Batra, S., & Sharma, V. K. (2015, June).
 Cosmetic arm lengthening with monorail fixator.
 Chinese Journal of Traumatology, 18(3), 170-174. https://www.sciencedirect.com/science/article/pii/S1008127515000826